-Many vegan protein powders contain different and typically complementary plant protein blends to ensure adequate amounts of all essential amino acids are obtained.
+Many vegan protein powders contain different and typically complimentary plant protein blends to ensure adequate amounts of all essential amino acids are obtained.
 Sprouting or fermenting can also improve nutrition.

 The bottom line

-Vegan protein powders can help provide your body with the essential amino acids it needs to support protein synthesis in your body, including that needed for muscle growth and repair.
+Vegan protein powders can help provide your body with the essential amino acids to support protein synthesis in your body, including that needed for muscle growth and repair.

-Common vegan protein powders are pea, hemp, brown rice, and soybeans.
-Seed protein powders, such as pumpkin, sunflower, chia, and sacha inchi, are becoming more and more available.
+Standard vegan protein powders are pea, hemp, brown rice, and soybeans.
+Seed protein powders, such as pumpkin, sunflower, chia, and sacha inchi, are becoming more available.

-With the exception of soybeans and quinoa, plant proteins are typically low in one or more essential amino acids.
-This is not a problem if you regularly eat a variety of plant foods or if you buy a powder that contains a blend of complementary proteins.
+Except for soybeans and quinoa, plant proteins are typically low in one or more essential amino acids.
+This is not a problem if you regularly eat a variety of plant foods or buy a powder that contains a blend of complementary proteins.